-Column A Column B 1 True and Fair Audit Report А Forming an opinion and Reporting on Financial Statements.
-2 Audit report with certain reservations В Audit Report 3 SA 700 С Unable to form overall opinion on Financial Statement 4 Negative report E One Lakh Rupees.
-5 Fine for violation of sec143 (12) F Four times.
-6 SA 600 G Unqualified Opinion.
-7 Expression of opinion on Financial Statement Н Using the work of another Auditor 8 Disclaimer of opinion I Does not agree with affirmation made by the management in the books.
-9 Scope paragraph J Qualified Report.
+Column A Column B 1 True and Fair Audit Report A Forming an opinion and Reporting on Financial Statements.
+2 Audit report with certain reservations В Audit Report 3 SA 700 С Unable to form overall opinion on Financial Statement 4 Negative report D One Lakh Rupees.
+5 Fine for violation of sec143 (12) E To supplement a matter related to Financial Statement 6 SA 600 F Unqualified Opinion.
+7 Expression of opinion on Financial Statement G Using the work of another Auditor 8 Disclaimer of opinion Н Does not agree with affirmation made by the management in the books.
+9 Explanatory Notes I Qualified Report.

-[Answer: G, J, A, I, E, H, B, C, D]
+[Answer: F, I, A, H, D, G, B, C, E]